tlaplus/foundation/WhyTLA+.md

 ### What TLA+ Does

 One of the costliest elements of software development — second only to finding out what to build — is ensuring the system does what it is meant to do.
-As a formal methods researcher once said, computers were invented to surprise us; if we knew what answer they'd give us, we wouldn't have built them.
 That is why developers spend much of their time on quality assurance through code reviews, testing (functional, performance, security), and a great deal of bug-fixing.
 Some bugs are costlier than others because:

 - They are difficult to reproduce during the development phase (**discovery**).
 - They are *design* flaws that require significant rework to fix (**correction**).